-Ontario Cycle has now moved is set up at our new location on the west end of Listowel.
-We are now located at 135 Mitchell Rd.
-S. (old Bill's Variety) at the corner of Highway 86 (Main Street) and Mitchell Road (see map).
+Visit our new location 135 Mitchell Rd.
+S. on the round about at Highway 86 (Main Street) and Mitchell Road (see map).
 We are easy to access with lots of free parking and right on the way to wherever you might be going.

 Sale applies to in-store merchandise only.

 One in four adult Canadians and one in 10 children have clinical obesity, meaning six million Canadians living with obesity may require immediate support in managing and controlling their weight.
 As a leading cause of type 2 diabetes, high blood pressure, heart disease, stroke, arthritis and cancer, the condition impacts those who have obesity, their families, employers, neighbours, health practitioners and governments.

 The impact of weight bias and stigma against people with obesity is comparable to that of racial discrimination, and it’s just as common.
 Obesity stigma translates into significant inequities in employment, health, health care and education, often due to widespread negative stereotypes that persons with obesity are lazy, unmotivated or lacking in self‐discipline.